 - Accidental damage (including liquid damage, smashed screens, and cracked lenses)

-Policies can also include cover for any equipment or accessories you have for your picture-taking device, such as tripods or lenses - but this usually needs to be taken out as an ‘add-on’ to the insurance policy.
+Policies can also include cover for any equipment or accessories you have for your camera, such as tripods or lenses - but often you'll need to get a dedicate camera equipment insurance add-on to make sure that all of these things are covered.

 In the event that your camera stops working and it cannot be repaired, then some policies will provide you with a replacement - check your policy wording to see if new for old cover is included.